johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 9. DNS service for unsigned zones MUST be supported.

-10. Responsibility for updates to the delegation information in the parent zone MUST be explicit.
+10. Updates to the delegation information in the parent zone are either applied automatically if supported by the parent, or otherwise by a designated party (likely the domain holder).

-   QUESTION: What exactly does this mean?

 11. The zone owner MUST be able to add and remove DNS providers from the multi-provider setup, and each provider's infrastructure must